FAQ

 Are you Better off with Beef?

 Not a Chance!
-Beef, Poultry, Pork, and Dairy all contain PCB's, While some Seafood contains PCB's, It is still a lean protein that offers Vitamins, mineral and nutrients, NOT found in other proteins.
-Salmon in Very Low in Saturated Fat, and Cholesterol , and is High in Anti-Oxidants, including Vitamin E, and C, reducing buildup of plaque in your arteries.
+Beef, Poultry, Pork, and Dairy all contain PCB's, While some Seafood does contain PCB's, Seafood is still a "preferred choice" as a lean protein that offers Vitamins, minerals and nutrients, NOT found in other proteins.
+Salmon in Very Low in Saturated Fat, and Cholesterol, and is High in Anti-Oxidants, including vitamins E, and C, reducing the buildup of plaque in your arteries.

 "Species Sustainability" What Does That Mean?